M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: -m, --msgpack

-   Interpret the input as ``MsgPack`` data.
+   Write the output as ``MsgPack`` data.
 XXX TODO

    The default is to use YAML.
-XXX TODO

 .. option:: path…